timothypratley/power-turtle/resources/public/conj2017-slides.md

 @ Timothy

-Here is some feedback I received about the first lesson:
+Here is some feedback I received about the existing lessons:

 > “It was quite astounding how Noah went off on his own tangent to draw his own patterns about half way through the lesson!”